expo/expo/docs/pages/bare/installing-expo-modules.md

 ### Using Expo SDK packages

-Once the `expo` package is installed and configured in your project, you can use `expo install` to add any other Expo module from the SDK.
+Once the `expo` package is installed and configured in your project, you can use `npx expo install` to add any other Expo module from the SDK.
 Learn more in ["Using Libraries"](/workflow/using-libraries).

 ### Expo modules included in the `expo` package